What our clients are saying:

 Since liquor stores tend to conduct high volumes of debit and credit card sales, a Merchant Cash Advance can be a sensible option for ordering bulk inventory.
 Your borrowing amount is directly based on monthly debit and credit card sales volume.
 When sales are slow, your payments are smaller.
 A Merchant Cash Advance is cheaper when payments are more spread out.
 Thus, you’d save money when sales drop again after the holidays.

 Since demand is difficult to predict, you might find that an item is performing unexpectedly well.
-This is the ideal scenario for a Business Line of Credit, which is designed for moderately sized, short-term expenses.
+This is the ideal scenario for a Business Line of Credit, designed for moderately sized, short-term expenses.
 Your interest rate would be very low because it wouldn’t take long to generate the revenue to pay off your full balance.
 A Business Line of Credit can ultimately help you practice “last minute” inventory management, which means placing orders when you have a solid handle on demand.
 As long as you continuously pay back what you borrow, your credit line replenishes and can be used repeatedly.

 Liquor Store Business Loan Options Compared